 The attendees represent more than 30 international students who are enrolling at Brookdale for the first time this fall.
-In all, the college now hosts approximately 160 international students from 45 colleges across the globe.
+In all, the college now hosts approximately 160 international students from 45 countries across the globe.

 According to Wadych-Ketley, a former international student and a Brookdale alumna, the IEC is designed to help new students overcome the challenges associated with studying internationally and reach the highest levels of success at Brookdale.